Jeremy Richards BA(Hons.) MA PGCE

 In memory of his parents, Jeremy gives annual shiurim and occasionally publishes articles in the weekly international OnegShabbos journal.
 See here.
 He has written essays on many of the Parashiot in memory of his parents a”h, and hopes to write on all of Chumash and the Chagim, l’ilui nishmatam – to elevate and give nachat to their souls.

-Jeremy is delighted and proud to be Head of Kodesh in Nancy Reuben Primary School.
+Jeremy is delighted and proud to be teaching Limmudei Kodesh in Menorah Foundation School.

 He is grateful to ה’ יתברך for all the blessings he has enjoyed and continues to enjoy, in particular his אשת חיל and wonderful children, בע”ה.